 So what’s important to you?
 Tell us what your priorities are.
 What do you think we should stop, start, and continue doing?
 What considerations should we take into account that will help our city thrive over the next ten years?

-Some of the questions in the following form ask for high-level feedback on growth and housing.
+Some of the questions in the form asked for high-level feedback on growth and housing.
 For detailed feedback and information, click here to go to our PC50 page.